 - 2.1 The Council will provide a clear point of contact for tenants raising issues with the Council.
-We will triage all complaints and inspect the property and contact landlords directly in serious cases where it is appropriate to do so.
+We will triage all complaints, inspect the property, and contact landlords directly in serious cases where it is appropriate to do so.
 For Social Housing tenants, where the problem is less serious, we will refer the tenant back to Registered Provider and track progress with the Registered Provider until a satisfactory conclusion is reached. - 2.2 Where the complaint is linked to a Devon Home Choice assessment, we will liaise with the Devon Home Choice Officer and ensure that the property is assessed quickly in accordance with existing guidelines. - 2.3 Tenants will be able to receive advice and support and raise complaints through a new online form, aimed at simplifying the process and ensuring disrepair continues to be monitored and if not resolved in a timely manner, escalated. - 2.4 The Council will take a staged approach to enforcement in accordance with the Council's Enforcement Policy.
-Where requirements are not complied with and a property is substandard the Council will consider prosecution or a civil penalty.
+Where requirements are not complied with, and a property is substandard, the Council will consider prosecution or a civil penalty. - 2.5 We will record and monitor each Housing standards complaint and provide Members with an update on numbers received and actions taken on an annual basis.

-- 2.5 We will record and monitor each Housing standards complaint and provide Members with an update on numbers received and actions taken on an annual basis. - 2.6 We will continue to ensure that Environmental Health Officers are fully trained and competent to assess Housing Hazards in domestic properties. - 2.7 We will aim to reduce the number of serious reported hazards over the next four years by dealing with all Category 1 hazards and working with Landlords to improve housing standards. - 2.8 We can measure success by recording the number of complaints received and dealt with in an agreed timescale as a performance indicator and by benchmarking with other rural District Councils. - 2.9 The Council will educate more private and social landlords to be aware of their responsibilities by promoting good housing standards via newsletters and social media. - 2.10 We will continue to meet with senior officers from all Registered Providers, to ensure that our approach is understood at an Operational level. - 2.11 We will continue to invite a Chief Officer from Livewest (our largest Registered Social Provider) to the Council's Overview & Scrutiny meeting where Councillors will have the opportunity to question Livewest. - 2.12 We will continue to manage our 42 Seamoor lettings properties proactively and ensure that they are operating to a good standard and are working towards having an EPC rating of C or above. - 2.13 The Council can also highlight enforcement action and prosecutions taken through press releases, newsletters and social media.
+- 2.6 We will continue to ensure that Environmental Health Officers are fully trained and competent to assess Housing Hazards in domestic properties. - 2.7 We will aim to reduce the number of serious reported hazards over the next four years by dealing with all Category 1 hazards and working with Landlords to improve housing standards. - 2.8 We can measure success by recording the number of complaints received and dealt with in an agreed timescale as a performance indicator and by benchmarking with other rural District Councils. - 2.9 The Council will educate more private and social landlords to be aware of their responsibilities by promoting good housing standards via newsletters and social media. - 2.10 We will continue to meet with senior officers from all Registered Providers, to ensure that our approach is understood at an Operational level. - 2.11 We will continue to invite a Chief Officer from Livewest (our largest Registered Social Provider) to the Council's Overview & Scrutiny meeting where Councillors will have the opportunity to question Livewest. - 2.12 The Council can also highlight enforcement action and prosecutions taken through press releases, newsletters, and social media.